-Jack Blum is an associate in the firm’s Employment Disputes, Litigation and Arbitration practice, where he represents employers in connection with a wide range of employment law issues.
+Jack Blum is an associate in the firm’s Employment Litigation practice, where he represents employers in connection with a wide range of employment law issues.
 Jack has extensive experience in defending employers against claims by their employees in federal and state courts, as well as before government agencies like the EEOC, Department of Labor, and state human rights commissions.
 Jack aggressively defends his client’s personnel practices and decisions while not losing sight of their underlying business goals and objectives.
 Jack represents clients in all aspects of complex employment litigation, and has advised and defended employer clients regarding a wide variety of employee claims, including:

 - Employment discrimination, harassment, and retaliation